 When a Roman girl was growing up, if she was from a wealthy family, then she was placed under the care of a warden, which nursed and nurtured her.
 When she grew up a little, she started walking to school, which, which is worth mentioning, was coeducational.
 She learned basic Latin and various other arts there.
 When she was 12 years of age her paths parted from boys and purer children.
 Then the father could employ tutors that taught her classical writing and other skills, like dancing or singing.

-Why was married?
+Why were women married?
 Mainly for the dowry (it was a quick way to get rich) and to beget legal offspring that could inherit and let the community exist.
-During the empire, marriage took on new meanings; under the influence of Stoic philosophy and submission to the emperor, men began to control their drive.
+During the empire, the marriage took on new meanings; under the influence of Stoic philosophy and submission to the emperor, men began to control their drive.
 Getting married no longer served only to get rich and give offspring, but to take pleasure in love and was considered a duty of a legitimate citizen.
 Most often, however, conjugal love was a fortune, not a reason for marriage.

 There were two types of marriage – conventio in manum and sine conventione in manum.
 In the first, the woman passed from her father’s power to her husband’s and was adopted by his family, while in the second as a married woman she was still dependent on her father, she did not lose her relationship with her own family and kept the right to inheritance.